Sustainability

 Solar Power

-As of mid-2021, the majority of POET’s headquarters in Sioux Falls, SD is powered by the first POET solar farm.
-The 400 kW solar farm is the largest of its kind in the city and, in the summer months, will generate more power than what is needed for our office building.
-The additional power produced will go back to the grid to power local homes and buildings.
+Since 2021, a large portion of the electricity needed to power POET’s headquarters in Sioux Falls, SD has been generated by the first POET Solar Farm.
+The 400 kW solar farm is the largest of its kind in the city and, in the summer months, generates more power than what is needed for our office building.
+The additional power produced goes back to the grid to power local homes and buildings.

 As we have grown, we have increasingly recognized our capacity to improve upon our processes and become even more ambitious in our actions, both inside and outside our walls.
 In addition to our large-scale improvements, we have implemented internal efforts to conserve waste, including recycling, paper conservation, reusable dishes and tableware, and the transition to LED light bulbs.
 We have also encouraged local community conservation efforts across our locations.